 "Right on two.
 You get the prize."

-"Ok, not to break up this Red Shoe Diary's moment, but didn't you call us all together to, oh I don't know, brainstorm?
-Cuz if I'd known it was going to be for a big make-out session, we'd have dressed more appropriately."
+"Okay," Xander said from the other side of the open window, "not to break up this Red Shoe Diary's moment, but didn't you call us all together to, oh I don't know, brainstorm?
+If I'd known it was just going to be for a big make-out session, we'd have dressed more appropriately."

-Giles and Faith looked up to see Xander and Anya watching them.
-Xander had a huge smirk on his face.
+Giles and Faith looked up to see him and Anya watching them.
+He had a huge smirk on his face.

 "Oh, like you never do this," Faith taunted as she got out of the car.